mjturt/dotfiles/README.md

 ![Screenshot](screenshots/screenshot.png?raw=true)

 I use [Dracula colorscheme](https://github.com/dracula/dracula-theme) everywhere on my main machine.
 I have been ported it to many programs that I use but are not supported.
-Fonts that I use are ShureTechMono and Hurmit.
+Fonts that I use are ShureTechMono, Hurmit and Gohu.
 Patched versions with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 ZSH prompt theme is [distroprompt-zsh](https://github.com/mjturt/distroprompt-zsh).

+GTK theme: [Ant-Dracula](https://github.com/EliverLara/Ant-Dracula), Icon theme: [Lüv](https://github.com/Nitrux/luv-icon-theme).

 #### Without X11 (just a Linux console):
 ![Console screenshot](screenshots/console.png?raw=true)